-Most people that have house-like tents are staying in them for extended times.
+Most people that have house-like tents stay in them for extended times.
 They also may be spending several hours a day inside the tent.

 For this to be comfortable, good ventilation is essential.
 Nobody wants to hang out in a stuffy, closed-off tent.
 You want fresh air and a nice breeze blowing through the tent.

-These tents will often have several large mesh windows that allow for maximum airflow.
+These tents often have several large mesh windows allowing maximum airflow.
 Visually, the large windows will make it more relaxing to spend time in.

 These large windows will have shades for privacy and protection from the rain.
 They can either be unzipped and rolled up or down when not used.

-Most people don’t walk around their home bent over at the waist.
-You also won’t be walking bent over if you have a house-like tent.
+Most people don’t walk around their homes bent over at the waist.
+You also won’t walk bent over if you have a house-like tent.
 Tents that look like houses usually have excellent headroom.

-It would be difficult to spend extended time in a tent if you cannot even stand up.
+Spending extended time in a tent would be difficult if you cannot even stand up.
 But, again, house-like tents are designed to be comfortable for the camper, which means plenty of headroom.